gardener/documentation/website/archived/contribute/code/27_deploy_into_cluster/_index.md

   --wait
 ```

+{{% warning color="warning" title="Warning" %}}
-:warning: A current prerequisite of Kubernetes clusters that are used as seeds is to have a pre-deployed `nginx-ingress-controller` to make the Gardener work properly.
+A current prerequisite of Kubernetes clusters that are used as seeds is to have a pre-deployed `nginx-ingress-controller` to make the Gardener work properly.
 Moreover, there should exist a DNS record `*.ingress.<SEED-CLUSTER-DOMAIN>` where `<SEED-CLUSTER-DOMAIN>` is the value of the `.dns.ingressDomain` field of [a Seed cluster resource](https://raw.githubusercontent.com/gardener/gardener/master/docs/deployment/../../example/50-seed.yaml) (or the [respective Gardenlet configuration](https://raw.githubusercontent.com/gardener/gardener/master/docs/deployment/../../example/20-componentconfig-gardenlet.yaml#L84-L85)).
+{{% /alert %}}